Ecdosis/Genealogy/README.md

 ## Genealogy

+Genealogies of the author of a set of works are useful as a way of prviding background material for an online edition.
+For example, the author may refer to his/her immediate family as in these lines by Charles Harpur:

+> And now too there's a grave new made
+> 'Mid scenes to memory unknown,
+> And there cold stranger hands have laid
+> Our manly hearted John!

+This refers to John Milton Harpur, the poet's brother who died in Seymour Victoria, far from his home in New South Wales.

 Genealogy is a tomcat websvice that can also be run as a Jetty service.
 It works on port 8080 (Tomcat) or on port 8096 (Jetty).
 Its goal is to manage a set of resources stored in Mongodb for representing a genealogy.